Madhya Pradesh: History

 After the Third Anglo-Maratha War, the British conquered the entire region.
 All the sovereign states in the region became princely states of British India, governed by the Central India Agency.
 The Mahakoshal region became a British province: the Saugor and Nerbudda Territories.
 In 1861, the British merged the Nagpur Province with the Saugor and Nerbudda Territories to form the Central Provinces.

-During the 1857 uprising, rebellions happened in the northern parts of the state, led by leaders like Tatya Tope.
+During the 1857 uprising, rebellions happened in the northern parts of the state, led by leaders like Tatya Tope, Rani Avantibai Lodhi.
 However, these were crushed by the British and the princes loyal to them.
 The state witnessed a number of anti-British activities and protests during the Indian independence movement.
-Several notable leaders such as Chandra Shekhar Azad, B. R. Ambedkar, Shankar Dayal Sharma, Atal Bihari Vajpayee and Arjun Singh were born in what is now Madhya Pradesh.
+Several notable leaders such as Chandra Shekhar Azad, B. R. Ambedkar, Shankar Dayal Sharma, Atal Bihari Vajpayee, Rajmata Vijaya Raje Scindia, Arjun Singh and Madhavrao Scindia were born in what is now Madhya Pradesh.

 After the independence of India, Madhya Pradesh was created in 1950 from the former British Central Provinces and Berar and the princely states of Makrai and Chhattisgarh, with Nagpur as the capital of the state.
 The new states of Madhya Bharat, Vindhya Pradesh, and Bhopal were formed out of the Central India Agency.
 In 1956, the states of Madhya Bharat, Vindhya Pradesh, and Bhopal were merged into Madhya Pradesh, and the Marathi-speaking southern region Vidarbha, which included Nagpur, was ceded to Bombay state.
-Jabalpur was chosen to be the capital of the state but at the last moment, due to political interference, Bhopal was made the state capital.
+Jabalpur was chosen to be the capital of the state but at the last moment, due to political interference Jabalpur sacrificed his place of Capital but then Bhopal was made the state capital.
 In November 2000, as part of the Madhya Pradesh Reorganization Act, the southeastern portion of the state split off to form the new state of Chhattisgarh.